Kronostheus/Django/djangoproject/README.md

 - [XAMPP] (https://www.apachefriends.org/)

 ## Motivation
 Decided to learn Django Framework by completing a project.
-Wanted to created something other than a blog (90% of tutorials out there).
+Wanted to create something other than a blog (90% of tutorials out there).
-I wrote code as I learned about the framework and searched online for help when stuck and by no means represents the best coding standards out there.
+I wrote code as I learned about the framework.
 However, I did make an effort of keeping the code clean and simple, as well as trying to at least follow some of those standards.

 ## Features